hannahgooden/readthedocs-sandbox/docs/source/api.rst

 API
 ===

-``ezmsg`` allows you to build modular systems whose elements can be switched out easily.
-Consider the use case of building a processing pipeline where you will be experimenting with adding and removing steps until you find an optimal workflow. ``ezmsg`` allows you to easily separate each step into a discrete entity and piece together a workflow from those entities.
-Check out the `Examples <https://github.com/iscoe/ezmsg/tree/master/examples>`_ to see how this works!

 An ``ezmsg`` system is created from a few basic components. ``ezmsg`` provides a framework for you to define your own graphs using its building blocks.
 Inherit from its base components to define a pipeline that works for your project.

 ..
 TODO: add figure showing how components work together